agntcy/slim-spec/draft-agntcy-slim.md

 As AI systems become more sophisticated and interconnected, there is a growing need for protocols that can support real-time interactive applications at scale.
-The Agent Gateway Protocol (AGP) addresses this need by:
+SLIM addresses this need by:

 * Extending gRPC with publish-subscribe patterns
 * Supporting bidirectional streaming between agents